 Discussion

-We measured the problem solving ability of four-person diachronic teams, and found that diachronic problem solvers were consistently able to cumulatively improve upon the solutions they inherited.
-Although this finding is perhaps not surprising, given that participants basically started of a problem solving task with some of the problems already solved, it is exactly this ability, so easy for humans to engage in, that is believed to be rare or non-existent among non-human animals, and fundamental to human cultural evolution.
+We measured problem solving performance of four-person diachronic teams.
+Later generations were consistently able to cumulatively improve upon the solutions they inherited.
+Although this finding is perhaps not surprising, given that participants in effect started a problem solving task with some of the problems already solved, it is exactly this ability, so easy for humans to engage in, that is believed to be rare or non-existent among non-human animals, and fundamental to human cultural evolution.

-In our experiment, problem solvers who benefited from inheritance first had to recreate all of the inherited solutions, which took time and effort.
+In our experiment, problem solvers past the first generation first had to recreate all of the inherited solutions, which took time and effort.
 Once recreated, some participants were unable to solve any new problems.
-Others were unable even to recreate all of their inherited solutions in the 25-minute session—although this behavior is likely attributable to non-compliant behavior or a misunderstanding of the task.
+Others were unable even to recreate all of their inherited solutions in the 25-minute session—although this behavior is likely attributable to misunderstanding of the task.
 Nonetheless, the presence of these outliers highlights that in our experiment, performance is not guaranteed to improve cumulatively, which is why we first establish that performance does reliably accumulate.

 We also attempted to determine whether inheritance had a measurable impact on future problem solving ability.
 We primarily tested this question in this experiment by investigating the relationship between inheritance size and the number of unique innovations contributed by each generation.
 We found multiple, conflicting results.
 The impact of inheritance on problem solving appeared to diminish such that later generation problem solvers were less able to exceed the number of solutions discovered by their ancestors, but if the combinatorial complexity of the solutions was taken into account, the effect of inheritance was not found to decrease.
 If the amount of time problem solvers have to solve new problems not solved by their ancestors is taken into account, future generations of problem solvers progress at the same rate regardless of the number of items inherited.